-Maharam is pleased to announce that a limited-edition color of Drenthe Heath by Claudy Jongstra is featured as part of Sies Marjan’s Fall/Winter 2020 collection.
+Maharam is pleased to announce that a limited-edition color of Drenthe Heath by Claudy Jongstra was featured as part of Sies Marjan’s Fall/Winter 2020 runway collection.

-The project was initiated in honor of Countryside, The Future, a forthcoming exhibition curated by Dutch architect, architectural theorist, and urbanist Rem Koolhaas and opening later this month.
-Sponsored in part by Sies Marjan, the exhibition explores the radical transformation of remote and wild landscapes, shifting focus from urban to rural ecology.
-United by a shared commitment to material exploration, Sies Marjan invited Maharam and Claudy Jongstra to participate in its latest ready-to-wear collection, which references the theme of the countryside across extensive research and collaboration.
+This season references Countryside, The Future, an exhibition by Dutch architect, architectural theorist, and urbanist Rem Koolhaas that addresses the radical transformation of remote and wild landscapes, shifting focus from urban to rural ecology.
+United by a shared commitment to material exploration, Sies Marjan invited Maharam and Claudy Jongstra to participate in both its latest ready-to-wear collection, which explores the theme of the countryside across extensive material research, and a capsule collection, Sies Marjan x AMO.
 This is the first time Maharam and Sies Marjan have worked together.

-Sies Marjan’s Fall/Winter 2020 Countryside Collection spans a range of silhouettes referencing workwear and protective layers along with numerous textile production methods closely tied to the natural world.
-Among many bespoke textiles featured is Claudy Jongstra’s Drenthe Heath—a raw felted surface distinguished by its exaggerated tactility and unique production method.
+Sies Marjan’s Fall/Winter 2020 Countryside Collection spans a range of silhouettes referencing workwear and protective layers along with numerous textile production methods closely tied to the natural world including Claudy Jongstra’s Drenthe Heath—a raw felted surface distinguished by its exaggerated tactility and unique production method.
+Sies Marjan’s Creative Director, Sander Lak, notes: “We are thrilled that Sies Marjan is one of the sponsors of Rem’s exhibition opening later this month at the Guggenheim.
+I spent a lot of time thinking about this collection and how to incorporate some of the themes presented within the exhibit.
+It was an honor to collaborate with Claudy as her work fits perfectly within this narrative.”

-Overlooking a dense cityscape from the 54th floor of One Manhattan West, the Countryside Collection was first presented on February 9th, 2020 featuring three looks incorporating Drenthe Heath, including the show’s finale.
+Overlooking a dense cityscape from the 54th floor of One Manhattan West, the Countryside Collection was first presented on February 9th, 2020 featuring two outerwear garments incorporating Drenthe Heath, including the show’s finale.
+A limited edition of Maharam pillows featuring Drenthe Heath are available as part of the Sies Marjan x AMO capsule collection at the Guggenheim Store, Sies Marjan, 1stdibs, and maharam.com.

 About Claudy Jongstra